 Planning4Places continues to assist as a subconsultant, in undertaking flood resiliency assessments across eastern New York State as part of the Resilient NY program.
 We recently wrapped up land use and transportation assessment work in Clinton County within the Great Chazy and Little Chazy watersheds, are working in Rockland County to assess land use and zoning regulations that pertain to flooding along the Blind Brook, and recently began work on the Catskill Creek in Greene County.
 We look forward to continuing to work on these and other vital assessments as part of a larger flood study contract.

 Village of Ballston Spa, NY Pedestrian & Bicycle Master Plan

-Planning4Places is a part of a team providing public engagement and plan development assistance for the Pedestrian & Bicycle Master Plan.
-Our public engagement work includes developing outreach materials, focus group facilitation, and presenting and facilitation at public meetings and committee meetings.
+Planning4Places was a part of a team providing public engagement and plan development assistance for the Pedestrian & Bicycle Master Plan.
+Our public engagement work included developing outreach materials, focus group facilitation, and presenting and facilitation at public meetings and committee meetings.
 We also developed and installed a Bicycle Demonstration Project and created concept renderings showing bicycle and pedestrian infrastructure.

 Town of Minerva, NY LWRP

 We are assisting with the development of an LWRP for the Town of Minerva in conjunction with the Essex County Office of Community Resources and the NYSDOS.
 Our work includes assisting with all aspects of developing an LWRP that meets the NYSDOS requirements but that also provides conceptual design plans, recommendations and alternatives to improving access to, and the use of, Minerva Lake and the surrounding watershed for both local residents and visitors to the area.

 Stockade Association On-Call Assistance